WIA-E invites to IAC 2017 GNF conference “Reducing Diversity Gaps”

 - Naomi Mathers, Deputy Chair and Director of the Space Industry Association of Australia

 - Mary Snitch (Moderator), Lockheed Martin Space Systems Company in her capacity as IAF Vice President Global Membership Development and Diversity Initiatives

-Below the photos of the speakers.
+Here the flyer and below the photos of the speakers: